Tools for audio space cadets

 - For features that require administrator privileges (Spotlight indexing, Wi-Fi and screensaver and power options), the app asks for your password once on each mode switch

-Note: See the manual for the full lists of apps that LAM will find, quit and restore.
+Note: See the manual for the full lists of apps that Go4Show will find, quit and restore.

 What it won’t do… NB!